Conaclos/replayable-random/README.md

 - Multiple PRNGs
 - Reasonable performances, and potentially better than `Math.random` *

 \* A copy-on-write strategy is used for the pure functional API.
-This slowdowns PRNGS with large entropy.
-Thus, pure functional API is better suited for low-entropy generators.

 ## Setup